UnexomWid/Exomit/README.md

 ```
 ($72)>($101)>($108)>($108)>($111)>($32)>($87)>($111)>($114)>($108)>($100)>($33)<<<<<<<<<<<^>^>^>^>^>^>^>^>^>^>^>^
-// Sets the value at index 0 to 72, increments the index, sets the value at index 1 to 101 . . .
+// Sets the value at index 0 to 72, increments the index, sets the value at index 1 to 101 and so on. . .
 // Decrements the index 11 times, so it becomes 0.
 // Outputs all the values from index 0 to 11.
 // Summary: Outputs "Hello World!".